Educational Non-Profit Entities

 The General Services Administration developed guidelines for DOD agencies to follow when transferring excess computer equipment to educational non-profit entities.
 Certain criteria is used to determine whether or not an educational non-profit entity qualifies to receive DOD computer equipment under Executive Order 12999.

 *The organization must be a non-profit as determined by the Internal Revenue Service under section 501(c)(3) of the United States Tax Code.

 *The organization must operate exclusively for the purpose of education.

 *The organization must serve pre-K through grade 12 students only.

-2. Then complete the Memorandum of Agreement by clicking the hyperlink below and return it via fax to (269) 961-5841 or it can be scanned and emailed to email@example.com
+1. Complete the Memorandum of Agreement (MOA) by clicking the hyperlink and email it to DODCFL@dla.mil, or return it via fax to (269) 961-5841.

 The Memorandum of Agreement is a binding document that identifies the roles and responsibilities of the Government and the School.
 Please be sure you read and understand the terms of the MOA before submission.

-3. Non-profit educational entities are also required to submit your Articles of Incorporation and IRS 501©3 (tax-exempt notification letter).
+2. Educational non-profit entities are also required to submit their Articles of Incorporation, Board of Directors, and IRS 501(c)(3) (tax-exempt notification letter).
 In addition, DOD CFL staff may wish to interview the applicant via telephone and review your organization's bylaws and any amendments to your original Articles of Incorporation.

-For guidance on End Use Certificates please contact the CFL Branch at firstname.lastname@example.org
+For any questions please contact the CFL Office at DODCFL@dla.mil